javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 // (no such term in the spec, but that's similar to Named Function Expression) let User = class *!*MyClass*/!* {
   sayHi() {
-    alert(MyClass); // MyClass is visible only inside the class }
+    alert(MyClass); // MyClass name is visible only inside the class }
 };

 new User().sayHi(); // works, shows MyClass definition

-alert(MyClass); // error, MyClass not visible outside of the class
+alert(MyClass); // error, MyClass name isn't visible outside of the class
 ```